What is the RYA?

 Can I sail on Swiss lakes with an RYA qualification?

-Yes and no. In very simplistic terms, you don’t need a licence to sail boats up to 15 m2 sail area on Swiss lakes, over that you need a Swiss qualification.
+Yes and no. In very simplistic terms, you don’t need a licence to sail boats up to 15 m2 sail area on Swiss lakes, above that you need a Swiss qualification.
 However, don’t forget that all training helps.
 I addressed the whole complex issue in the blog post below:

 What happens if I'm late arriving?